 Dr. Alavi's national and international outreach activities have assisted in enhancing the visibility and recognition of K-State in the area of food processing.
-More than 400 industry clients from all over the world have been trained through his short courses.
-The extrusion program has also made significant impact in Kansas communities through outreach activities in middle schools for improving healthy snacking habits and engagement with high school youth for making difference in the lives of deprived people.
-Both of these projects have been highlighted prominently in a 2-page section of the January 2010 Annual Report to Kansas Legislature in reports titled 'Grains for Hope Program Changes Many Lives' and 'Grants Aids Families'.
-Dr. Alavi offers a wide range of consulting and other services to the industry.
-He work closely with regional and national agri-businesses and provide services to a range of companies like pet food, feed and human food manufacturers (example, Frito-Lay and Kellogg's), ingredient companies (example, MGP Ingredients), equipment manufacturers (example, Wenger Manufacturing) and commodity organizations (American Soybean Association).
-The extrusion lab has also gained international recognition in the area of rice fortification, as demonstrated by requests for assistance by foundations such as the Wellcome Group (U.K) and Applied Strategies (a consulting firm for the Bill and Melinda Gates Foundation), and an invitation from PATH (an international non-profit organization) for speaking at a major rice fortification conference in Sydney (Australia).
+More than 500 industry clients from all over the world have been trained through his short courses.
+A significant impact has been made in Kansas communities through outreach activities in middle schools for improving healthy snacking habits, and engagement with high school youth for making difference in the lives of deprived people in countries such as Mozambique and Haiti.
+These projects have been highlighted prominently in high impact forums such as the 'Annual Report to Kansas Legislature' and 'Ag Report', and public media including YouTube.
+Dr.Alavi offers a wide range of consulting and other services to the industry.
+He works closely with regional, national and international agri-businesses and provides services to a range of companies like pet food, feed and human food manufacturers (Frito-Lay, Kellogg, Yael Foods, New Life International, Virbac and Agro Food Industries), ingredient companies (example, MGP Ingredients), equipment manufacturers (Wenger Manufacturing) and commodity organizations (American Soybean Association).
+The extrusion lab has also gained international recognition in the area of global rice fortification, food security and nutrition, as demonstrated by requests for assistance by foundations and organizations such as the Academy for Educational Development (AED), Wellcome Group (U.K), Applied Strategies (a consulting firm for the Bill and Melinda Gates Foundation), PATH (an international non-profit organization), World Initiative for Soy in Human Health (WISHH) and Tetra Tech ARD (an organization involved in implementing USAID projects).
 The relationship with Wenger especially is very beneficial to the state of Kansas as a whole, as it serves as both a catalyst and a testing ground for new processing technologies, and shines a spot light on the industrial and technological prowess of the state.
-This vital partnership involves collaboration on a broad range of areas include research, teaching, short courses, industrial clients, and international activities.
+This vital partnership involves collaboration on a broad range of areas including research, teaching, short courses, industrial clients and international activities.
 Another example of the widespread recognition of the services provided by the extrusion lab is the fact that a strong partnership has been developed with Pepsico/ Frito-Lay, which is by far the largest snack food manufacturer in the US and an international leader as well.
-This partnership is not limited to one or two scientists, but involves working relationships with several R&D personnel, production and operations staff, and top management as well.
-The partnership encompasses short term projects for raw material and finished product analyses, longer term sponsored projects, annual recruitment visits and other R&D related visit to K-State, and participation as adjunct faculty in Grain Science.
+This partnership is not limited to one or two scientists, but involves working relationships with several R&D personnel, production and operations staff, and the top management.
+The partnership encompasses short term projects for raw material and finished product analyses, longer term sponsored projects, annual recruitment visits, R&D related interactions, and participation of two scientists as adjunct faculty members in Grain Science.

 The teaching activities of the extrusion program have ensured that Grain Science, Animal Sciences and Food Science graduates from the University are well versed with latest processing technologies.
-K-State is now among a select group of only 3-4 universities which have an extrusion-based teaching program, which strives to meet an ever-increasing industry demand for graduates trained in operations and R&D. Close to 80 undergraduate and graduate students have been taught in Dr. Alavi's extrusion courses, and six Ph.D. and one MS level students have been mentored by him in the capacity of major professor.
+K-State is now among a select group of only 3-4 universities which have an extrusion-based teaching program, which strives to meet an ever-increasing industry demand for graduates trained in operations and R&D. Another significant development in the teaching area under my leadership has been the substantial progress towards establishment of a pet food option within the Feed Science and Management program.
+This effort has major support from industry partners, and once established will be only the second such program in the country.
+Close to 90 undergraduate and graduate students have been taught in Dr.Alavi's extrusion courses, and six Ph.D. and four MS level students have been mentored by him in the capacity of major professor.